High School, Undergraduate & Pre-Doctoral Training Opportunties

 Duke Cancer Institute

 The Duke University community has several opportunities for high school students to engage in biomedical research.
-The NIH funded (Science Education Partnership Award) Building Opportunities and Overtures in Science and Technology (BOOST) program, is designed to excite middle and high school underrepresented minority public school students about science and inspire them to pursue careers in medicine and related STEM fields.
-BOOST features research experiences, individual mentoring and coaching by medical and graduate students.
+The NIH-funded (Science Education Partnership Award) Building Opportunities and Overtures in Science and Technology (BOOST) program, is designed to excite middle and high school underrepresented minority public school students about science and inspire them to pursue careers in medicine and related STEM fields.
+BOOST features research experiences, individual mentoring, and coaching by medical and graduate students.
 The program has demonstrated success at retaining and graduating its participants.
-Nineteen of the 20 first class of scholars graduating from high school, and 12 enrolled in college.

-The CTSA funded Duke Summer Training in Academic Research (STAR) Program provides a high-quality eight-week research experience for high school students focusing on pharmaco-epidemiological research and writing.
-STAR program participants are matched with Duke faculty mentors to work on an original, hypothesis-driven project, work with a medical writer on scientific writing, with a statistician on applied statistics, receive training on the responsible conduct of research and have the opportunity to shadow a physician.
+The CTSA-funded Duke Summer Training in Academic Research (STAR) Program provides a high-quality, eight-week research experience for high school students focusing on pharmaco-epidemiological research and writing.
+STAR program participants are matched with Duke faculty mentors to work on an original, hypothesis-driven project and they work with a medical writer on scientific writing and with a statistician on applied statistics, receive training on the responsible conduct of research, and have the opportunity to shadow a physician.